What is an ISVA? And how can they help you?

 Safeline’s ISVA (Independent Sexual Violence Advisor) Team provide invaluable emotional support and guidance for anyone reporting current or historical sexual offences through the Criminal Justice System.
 The role of an ISVA was created in 2005, and while it is still a role that is not readily available everywhere, Safeline has a team of highly trained ISVAs who can work with survivors of all gender, cultures and from age 3+.

-While we at Safeline were pleased that awareness of ISVA provision was highlighted in the current series of Broadchurch, we have concerns about how the character Beth, the ISVA, has been portrayed.
+While we at Safeline were pleased that awareness of ISVA provision was highlighted in the recent series of Broadchurch, we have concerns about how the character Beth, the ISVA, has been portrayed.
 Safeline wants to make sure that anyone who is considering reporting an incident that has happened to them understands what an ISVA is and how this can help them.
 A growing concern for Safeline is that many victims do not know what an ISVA and after watching TV dramas such as Broadchurch where the ISVA has been portrayed wrong may worry victims/survivors and potentially put them off reporting.

 It is important that Survivors make sure that they are supported by an ISVA who has been trained in the role.
 Sometimes some individuals call themselves ISVAs but have not undertaken the specialist training and therefore could do more harm than good!